genoma/vim-g/README.md

 # INFORMATIONS

-This setup has been tested with Vim compiled from source with **lua**, latest iTerm2 nightly build and Homebrew on OSX.
+This setup has been tested with Vim compiled from source with **Lua, Ruby, Python**, latest iTerm2 nightly build and Homebrew on OSX.

 ## BASIC STEPS